NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    +45 degrees F.

-   You've read the temperature data into the tempout variable, but to do this calculation, you also needto read the windspeed variable from column 7.
+   You've read the temperature data into the tempout variable, but to do this calculation, you also need to read the windspeed variable from column 7.

    Modify the columns variable to read: